WGME-TV: Construction and early years

+Operations of WGAN AM and WGAN-TV moved in 1977 from downtown Portland to space in part of a former W. T. Grant department store in Portland's Northport Plaza shopping center.
+(Note: The facility became the Northport Business Park in the 1980s when the other tenant of the Grant space, Ames Department Stores, closed and was replaced with a call center for L.L.Bean.)
 When the radio stations were sold to Taylor Communications of Maine during 1983, the WGAN call letters remained with them; WGAN-TV became WGME-TV, "We're Gannett of Maine", on January 1, 1984.
 (Note: The call sign changed from WGAN-TV to WGME-TV at the FCC on December 15, 1983.
 However, the station did not begin using the new call sign until January 1, 1984.)